TomatenKuchenDEV/docs/docs/suggest.md

 :::

-### Pending
+### Pending channel

-Sets a channel in which new suggestions are collected to be allowed manually.
+Sets a channel in which new suggestions are collected to be allowed or denied manually.

 All users which have access to the channel can accept or deny them.

+If no channel is selected here this feature is disabled and suggestions are sent directly to the suggestion channel.

 ### Buttons or reactions